efea-umich/cse-593/main-project/project.typ

 The primary purpose of this quantitative evaluation is to assess how effectively our functional smartwatch keyboard prototype meets specific user requirements through measurable performance metrics.
 This evaluation also aims to validate improvements to our design that arose from earlier qualitative testing.
 By conducting quantitative user studies, we hope to gather data to guide further refinements and demonstrate the usability and utility of our smartwatch keyboard design in real-world contexts.

 We seek to determine whether the Dynamic Key Hitbox keyboard and suggestion system leads to statistically significant improvements in text entry performance compared to a conventional smartwatch keyboard.
-We will measure:
+We measured:

 + The error rate with our design compared to a baseline keyboard.
 + The typing speed and overall duration of composing and sending a short messages.
 This measurement will also be compared against the time it would take a user to retrieve a smartphone from their pants pocket to complete the same task.
 + The relative speed of correcting errors on our design compared to a baseline keyboard.
 This measurement will also be compared against the time it would take a user to retrieve a smartphone from their pants pocket to complete the same task.
-+ The comfort of using our design compared to the baseline keyboard
++ The comfort of using our design compared to the baseline keyboard.
 \
-The findings will provide quantitative evidence to validate specific user requirements (Requirements 2, 3, 4, and 6) and inform final design iterations.
+The findings provided quantitative evidence to validate specific user requirements (Requirements 2, 3, 4, and 6) and inform final design iterations.

 == Method

-We will conduct a quantitative, comparative, controlled user study.
+We conducted a quantitative, comparative, controlled user study.
 This approach allows us to isolate the effect of the input method on user performance and perception while accounting for external variables.

-We will employ a within-subjects (repeated measures) study design.
-Each participant will perform text entry tasks using both our new smartwatch keyboard prototype (the intervention) and a standard QWERTY smartwatch keyboard (the baseline).
+We employed a within-subjects (repeated measures) study design.
+Each participant performed text entry tasks using both our new smartwatch keyboard prototype (the intervention) and a standard QWERTY smartwatch keyboard (the baseline).
 This design is chosen primarily to control for individual differences in typing skill, dexterity, and prior smartwatch experience, which can significantly impact performance metrics.
 By having each participant act as their own control, we increase the statistical power to detect differences between the input methods with fewer participants.
-To mitigate potential learning and fatigue effects inherent in within-subjects designs, the order in which participants use the two input methods will be counterbalanced (e.g., half will use the new keyboard first, while the other half will use the baseline first).
+To mitigate potential learning and fatigue effects inherent in within-subjects designs, the order in which participants use the two input methods was counterbalanced (e.g., half used the new keyboard first, while the other half used the baseline first).

 This quantitative evaluation specifically targets: